CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

 Compared with traditional Neural Machine Translation (NMT—typically sequence-to-sequence/Transformer systems trained specifically for translation),
 LLMs don’t dominate on every metric. </br>

-But LLMs have clear advantages in several key areas, especially context handling, glossary control, and cross-lingual ability:
+But LLMs have clear advantages in several key areas, especially **context handling**, **glossary (noun) control**, and **cross-lingual ability**:

 - **Context Handling**</br>
   Long context windows plus “context-aware prompting” help maintain discourse coherence, resolve anaphora/ellipsis, and keep terminology consistent.

 - **Glossary Control/GPT-DICTIONARY** (Proper Noun Translation) </br>
-  LLMs understand instruction-style constraints (terminology/register/tone/pronouns/explaination of dictionary).
+  LLMs understand user instruction constraints (terminology/register/tone/pronouns/explaination of dictionary).
   For VN translation (or any task needing context understanding), they often feel better overall than traditional NMT.
-  - It can understand your instruction (depends on the model capability) and adjust the translation
+  - It can understand your prompt/instruction (depends on the model capability) and adjust the translation
-    - e.g. NMT translator cannot handle pronouns right which the issue wont handle with dictionary (since it cannot understand)
+    - e.g. NMT translator cannot handle pronouns right which this issue won't handle with dictionary (since it cannot understand)
       For LLM it can read your explaination: `James: A man's name`
-      LLM will read the explaination of the dictionary and use it as a context while doing translation.
+      LLM will read the explaination of the dictionary and use it as a context while doing translation. </br>
+      (further context shows as `he` instead of `she`)
+  - It can control the style (based on the models' ability) based on your prompt

 - **Cross-lingual ability**</br>
   Thanks to pretraining (good cross-lingual transfer and multi-domain generalization), newer LLMs usually support multiple languages.